Degree: Bachelor of Science in Engineering (BSE)

 - BME Specialty Tracks.
 The Engineering Core provides a fundamental background in mathematics, physics, chemistry, and engineering.
 The BME Core provides fundamentals in biology and integrates engineering with biomedical science to solve medical problems.
 Hands-on experience in BME is developed through undergraduate laboratory and project courses.
 In addition, by choosing a BME Track, the student can study a specific area of interest in depth.
 Appropriate choice of elective courses can lead to a minor in a related engineering discipline without taking extra classes beyond those needed for the BME major.
 This integrated program is designed to ensure that BME graduates are competent engineers with credentials that are well recognized by potential employers.

-The Bachelor of Science in Engineering degree program with a major in Biomedical Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Bachelor of Science in Engineering degree program in Biomedical Engineering is accredited by the Engineering Accreditation Commission of ABET, under the commission’s General Criteria and Program Criteria for Biomedical Engineering.

 Program Educational Objectives